GovindaJR/SpaceAPI-WebApp/README.md

 # Features to be Implemented
 - Using Google Maps API to show the current exact location of the International Space Station.
-- Use API to fetch data about weather on different planets.
+- Use API(s) to fetch data about weather on different planets.
 - Create a page that compiles information about blogs and articles related to space.

 # API References